Tom Pidcock: Ineos Grenadiers (2021–2024)

 Pidcock started his cyclo-cross season in early December at Cyclo-cross Boom, and competed in 12 races leading up to the world championships.
 He won his first elite World Cup in Rupchen and took another world cup win in Hulst.
 Overall he finished 11th in the world cup standings; despite only participating in 5 out of 15 rounds.
 In January he skipped defending his British championship to attend the Ineos Grenadiers training camp.
 After the training camp he returned to compete in the X20 trofee in Hamme and the World Cup in Hoogerheide.
-At the World Championships Pidcock entered as a top favorite with Eli Iserbyt.
+At the World Championships Pidcock entered as a top favourite with Eli Iserbyt.
 Pidcock was outnumbered by the Belgian team at the front of the race, but rode away to take the win, posing as Superman across the finish line.

 During the 2022 road cycling season Pidcock entered seven classic races as well as three out of the four early season Monuments and had what could best be described as average results all the way around.
 In the Monuments he finished at the back of the group in Liège–Bastogne–Liège, he finished outside the top 10 in the Tour of Flanders and abandoned Milan–San Remo where he began to feel sick as the race progressed.
 In the Flanders Classics he did not fare much better finishing in the middle of the pack in Kuurne–Brussels–Kuurne and Gent–Wevelgem and then finishing outside the top 10 in the 2022 Omloop Het Nieuwsblad and Amstel Gold Race.
 His best results were a podium finish in 2022 Dwars door Vlaanderen behind Benoot and van der Poel, after which he stated that he doesn't fully understand the cycling classics just yet.
 He also recorded a top 5 in Brabantse Pijl, where he had to stay back as his teammate Magnus Sheffield was up the road on a solo attack going for the win.

-He was named to the Ineos Grenadiers start list for the Tour de France.
+He was named to the Ineos Grenadiers start list for the 2022 Tour de France.
 During the Tour he survived the cobbles of stage 5 and by the end of the first week was in the top 10 overall.
 After the first major high mountain stage, which culminated on the Col du Granon, he fell out of the top 10, but was riding well enough to seem like he would be instrumental in supporting Geraint Thomas, who was seemingly riding strong enough to be in contention for a podium finish.
 On stage 12, which was Bastille Day in France and included a mountain top finish on Alpe d'Huez, he joined the veteran four-time former Tour champion Chris Froome and bridged up to the breakaway.